CatEars/MapApp_Part1/README.md

 ## Installing libraries

+#### tl;dr

+`source venv/bin/activate`

 Often when starting up a project I get very excited and want to start coding immediately.
 However when starting from scratch like this we need to install a lot of things before we get to the fun stuff ;).
 I promise however that in the next part we will have a webserver up and running!

+We will be installing the libraries into the virtualenv.
+In order to do this we need to **activate** the virtual env.
+We do this by typing `source venv/bin/activate`.
+You should now see `(venv)` prepended to your command line.
+This means that the virtualenv is activated.
+To deactivate the virtualenv we would type `deactivate` and everything would be back to normal.

+If we do not activate our virtualenv we will do stuff with the system-wide installation of python and this will require us to install things using `sudo`.
+All kudos to sudo but we want the libraries only to exist in the virtualenv.
+When running the code we will also **always** need to activate the virtualenv first.
+So make sure that you look for the little `(venv)` before running anything ;)

 ### Flask